numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

     * allow efficient lookup for the correct implementation for user defined datatypes.

-    * enable reuse of existing code: E.g. units should be able to use the normal math loops and add their additional logic.
+    * enable reuse of existing code, e.g. units should be able to use the normal math loops and add their additional logic.

 * Phase III: Growth of NumPy and Scientific Python Ecosystem capabilities: